oysteinvolden/Real-time-sensor-encryption/README.md

 **Authors: [Oystein Volden](https://www.ntnu.no/ansatte/oystv), oystein.volden@ntnu.no and [Petter Solnoer](https://www.ntnu.no/ansatte/petter.solnor), petter.solnor@ntnu.no**

-The figure below illstrates the proposed pipeline along with the implemented cryptograhic methods.

 ![Sensor encryption pipeline](doc/figures/sensor_encryption_overview.png)

 The implementation can be summarized by the following list: